 Lapland is a one of the leading partners in the S3 Platform ClusSport partnership, where 10 regions develop investment opportunities in the field of sports.
 The partnership brings together stakeholders from the sport sector and related industries to join effort in order to enable investments and support innovations across Europe.

 AMID (Athletic Migration: Dual Career and Qualification in Sports) -project promotes and supports good governance in sport and Dual Careers of athletes by building a network for exchange of best practices, by developing skills and competences in Dual Career, especially addressing migrating athletes.
 The project brings together 6 partners around Europe and the overall objective is to support good governance in sport and Dual Career by tackling the challenges of new economic and social conditions taking place in the EU.

-Director of International relations and S3 implementation
+Expert of International relations and S3 implementation

 Project Coordinator, Inno4Sports

 Senior University Lecturer